 Service level agreement for a service in a live environment

 Although tests are already conducted in the Service Transition stage to see if the ITIL service level targets can be met, a live environment can differ from the test environment and the planned targets or service levels might need revisions which would call for a new service level agreement.
 For instance, although you expected and planned to use one server for the service, during the first phases of live operation, you might realize that additional servers are needed to meet the required service level targets.
-Therefore, before signing off an official service level agreement, a service level agreement pilot is run and checked whether the planned service level targets can be met by the IT service provider.
+Therefore, before signing off an official service level agreement, a pilot is run and checked whether the planned service level targets can be met by the IT service provider.
 During the pilot phase, if there is not any problem to meet the planned service level targets, the service level agreement for the live environment is signed off between the IT service provider and the business.

 Continual service improvement and service level agreements